heremaps/msdkui-ios/Documentation/Guides/QuickStart.md

 To include the required dependencies, please perform the following steps:

 - Open the terminal and navigate to your project folder to execute: `pod install --repo-update`.
-This will fetch and integrate the HERE Mobile SDK and the HERE Mobile SDK UI Kit to your project.
+This will fetch and integrate the HERE Mobile SDK and the HERE Mobile SDK UI Kit (MSDKUI) to your project.
 - Once done, please open the newly generated `*.xcworkspace` Xcode project file (do NOT open `*.xcodeproj`).

 > If you are getting an error that MSDKUI.modulemap or NMAKit is not found, please make sure to use the latest supported [Cocoapods version](../../README.md#ios-environment).
 You may need to remove all traces from previous pods by executing `pod deintegrate`.
 Once done, you can install the pods again.